 - 1 tsp Reduced Sodium Chicken Base

 - 1 tbsp Unsalted Butter

 - 40 g Dubliner Cheese, freshly shredded, any white cheddar works.

 - 2 tbsp Fresh Parsley, chopped

-- First start by marinating the shrimp.
+- First, start by marinating the shrimp.
 Place the shrimp in a large bowl, season with cayenne pepper, lemon pepper, garlic powder, and juice from 1 1/2 lemons.
 (Saving the other half of the lemon for the risotto.)
-Toss everything together until the shrimp is evenly coated, then place the shrimp in the fridge.
+Toss everything together until the shrimp are evenly coated, then place the shrimp in the fridge.

-- Pre-heat oven to 400’°, line a baking sheet with tin foil and set aside.
-You will cook the shrimp on this try in the oven a little later.
+- Pre-heat oven to 400'°, line a baking sheet with tin foil, and set aside.
+You will cook the shrimp on this tray in the oven a little later.